 Suicidal Thoughts or Threats - Topic Overview

-- Suicide is the third leading cause of death for
+- Suicide is the 10th leading cause of death.

 - A gun is the most common method of suicide.

 Many people have fleeting thoughts of death.
 Fleeting thoughts of death are less of a problem and are much different from actively planning to try suicide.
 Your risk of suicide is increased if you think about death and killing yourself often, or if you have made a suicide plan.

 Most people who seriously consider suicide do not want to die.
 Rather, they see suicide as a solution to a problem and a way to end their pain.
 People who seriously consider suicide feel hopeless, helpless, and worthless.
 A person who feels hopeless believes that no one can help with a particular event or problem.
 A person who feels helpless is immobilized and unable to take steps to solve problems.
 A person who feels worthless is overwhelmed with a sense of personal failure.

 Most people who seriously consider or attempt suicide have one or more of the following risks:

 The warning signs of suicide change with age.